PratimaGurav/quiz-a-mania/Readme.md

      Quiz-a-mania is a interactive website which enables users to play quiz by answering a fixed set of questions.
 The quiz is set to test General Knowledge of users with multiple choice questions.
 You score for every correct answer with an option to submit your score and rank yourself on the high scores by providing your username.

 -   ### Target Audience
-      The site is targetted to everyone who love to play online quiz with an aim to score high.
+      The site is targetted to everyone who loves to play online quiz with an aim to score high.
       People of all ages from different background can play this fun and interactive quiz.